dipeshhhh/ImageProject/README.md

  Project:
   Takes in image and creates real life sized printable passport size photos.
-  -Images are automatically resized+cropped to fit passport size image dimensions -If your image is in landscape orientation, it will automatically adjust in the final image
+  -Images are automatically resized+cropped to fit passport size image dimensions.
+  -If your image is in landscape orientation, it will automatically adjust in the final image.

   Tutorial:
   -Open Image.